Cleber-Severo/Meteora/Readme.md

 - Validation to all forms (Newsletter and Adding products to the cart)
 - Cart aside screen showing the added items description
 - Checkout page with all cart items and the total value to the shopping.

+## Thank you for having a look on Meteora project

 [<img width=80% textAlign="center" src="./public/Images/screenshots/homepage_desktop.png" alt="desktop">](https://meteora-9lmj.vercel.app)